joelcancela/S5_SP_BrainFuck/README.md

 - mvn clean install : downloads required dependencies for the project (plugins like JUnit)
 - mvn package : compiles the projet into a .jar (target folder)
-- mvn tests : launches all the tests
+- mvn test : launches all the tests

 ---
 ### Week 39-40